Ultimate Guide to Podcast Equipment in 2025

 • More expensive doesn’t always equal quality.
 A proper microphone technique will work wonders on any model.

-We wrote a comprehensive guide to podcast microphones so you can compare your options at a glance.
-If you’re pressed for time, you can reference this chart to get a side-by-side view instead:
+If you’re pressed for time, you can get a side-by-side view instead:

 MicrophoneMic TypeConnector Type In the BoxPrice